Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 So Why Do Some Cash Buyers Still Come Out Ahead?

-Because cash offers upfront savings that financing can’t always match:
+Because cash offers an "all paid for" experience that financing can’t always match:

 ✅ Bottom Line: If you're sitting on enough savings to comfortably pay upfront without draining your emergency fund or sacrificing higher-yield investments, cash can absolutely be the smarter financial move—especially if you negotiate a discount or plan to stay in your home for a long time.